 Figuring out benefits and programs can be confusing, especially when some may seem to overlap.
 Take advantage of a host of resources to help.
 Among them:

 - Some cancer centers and hospitals may offer programs to help you decipher disability programs.
-Call the cancer center or hospital operator to inquire, or ask your oncologist.
+Call the cancer center or hospital where you received treatment to inquire, or ask your oncologist.

 - Hire an attorney to help with an appeal.
 Disability attorneys can be found through your local or state bar association's lawyer referral service.
 These attorneys are required to provide assistance on a contingency basis, which means that they only get paid if they help get you past benefits.